CME211/notes/syllabus.md

 ### C++

-- Compiling and linking
+- Creating C++ Programs: preprocessor, compiling, linking
-- Preprocessor
 - Containers (vector, map, etc.)
 - Object oriented programming (classes and methods, etc.)
 - Pointers, addresses, and memory management
 - *Note that more advanced features of C++ (operator overloading, templates, etc.) will be covered in CME 212*

-### Building software
+### Software Development and Industry Practices
 - Creating and using a basic Makefile

-### Version control

-- Use of Git and Github for managing software projects
+- Version control: use of Git and Github for managing software projects

-### LaTeX

-- LaTeX markup (figures, tables, equations, references, etc.)
+- LaTeX markup (figures, tables, equations, references, managing a bibliography, and publishing a PDF document)
-- Managing a bibliography
-- Creating a ready to publish file in Adobe Acrobat (PDF) format

-## Time and location

-- Days: Tues, Thurs
-- Time: 4:30 PM - 6:20 PM
-- Location: Hewlett 201

 ## Communication